 On the main screen, you will have notices presented at the bottom-right corner of the screen.
 One notice I got was about garbage collection.
 It stated that while this was beneficial for command-line git, it could pose problems for GUIs such as SmartGit.
 This was something I didn’t get out of the other two GUIs.

 Also in the main interface, you can see the list of commits made under “Journal”, a list of branches and stashes, and files with changes not yet committed.
 You can also see a list of other repositories you have in the parent directory of the current repository.

 Of course, you are able to do push, pull, stage, unstage, like you can with gitg and git-cola.
 Even though it’s proprietary, it is still worth checking out for the cool features it offers.

 Many IDEs have support for interacting with version control systems, like Git, with tools to push, pull, stage, commit, etc. Android Studio, NetBeans IDE, and several others have Git support built-in.
 Typically, such IDEs will also support other VCS programs including subversion (svn), and mercurial.

 How It Tracks Files

 File names in blue indicate that there are changes not yet committed.
 Green file names show that the file has been newly added to the tracker, but not yet committed.
-Bright red text indicated a merge conflict that needs a resolution.
-Maroon/brown text show that a file is untracked.
-Grey names show that it's specified in a .gitignore file either explicitly or through a wildcard.
+The bright red text indicated a merge conflict that needs a resolution.
+Maroon/brown text shows that a file is untracked.
+Grey names show that it’s specified in a .gitignore file either explicitly or through a wildcard.

 These are just a few examples of the GUIs available and examples of IDE support for projects in a repository.
 There are numerous others, so please have a look for them.
 I will dedicate the next guide to demonstrating the many command-line options of git, including rebase.